 Six to nine pitches will be selected to present at the EAN Summit September 15, 2021.
 Pitch presentations will be capped at 5 minutes with a Q&A period afterwards.
 Two pitches will be selected to receive facilitation support from EAN staff and seed funding of up to $15,000.
 Up to three other pitches will be selected to receive EAN staff consultations and seed funding of up to $5,000.

-The deadline for 2021 pitch submissions is Sunday, August 15, 2021.
+The deadline for 2021 pitch submissions was Sunday, August 15, 2021.
 Those who submit a pitch are committing to work on moving it forward throughout the year, with support from EAN staff and other Network members.

 Pitch Selection Criteria